 Who does not fancy a cold gazpacho drink during a hot summer day?
 Although it seems a lie, many tourists are afraid of this delicious drink, they use to think of it as a cold soup.
 If you are one of them I bet that you are one of those who have the fear in their face when trying this typical drink, that is not considered as a cold soup in Spain but a summer drink.

 The gazpacho festivity is a good opportunity to take away your fears and try this delicious recipe.
 There are many kind of gazpachos I recommend you to try at least a few of them, nobody should reject such a healthy drink made of vegetables.

-If you want to know more about gazpacho or make your own homemade gazpacho you can visit the link.
+If you want to make your own homemade gazpacho you can visit the link.

 - When: First Saturday in August.